janus-idp/demo-setup/README.md

 ##### Integrate Github

-A Git Token must be included in the `app-config.yaml` in order to login to the Assemble Platform.
+A Git Token must be included in the `app-config.yaml` in push changes into a Github Repository.

 See the official [Backstage Documentation](https://backstage.io/docs/getting-started/configuration#setting-up-a-github-integration) for more information on how to create one.
 For the purposes of a demonstration, a Personal Access Token will do.